ArmandBeni/my-first-webGL/README.md

 # My first webGL experience
-Here is my homework in three.js, I chose to create a black hole
+Here is my homework in three.js, I chose to create a black hole.

+#### I don't understand why my favicon is not working

 ## Features
  - You can move your cursor to change the POV